Try adjusting your search terms

 Yes, the services provided under the GUIDE Dementia Program are fully covered by Medicare.
 This makes it accessible for individuals who qualify under the program's eligibility requirements.

 The Lifeline Medical Alert Service is a system that allows residents to call for help in case of an emergency.
 It includes a wearable medical alert button that connects to a trained care specialist 24/7, ensuring immediate assistance when needed.
+Stonehill can help install and manage your Lifeline service.

 Wellness checks are part of the home care services provided by Stonehill At Home.
 These checks ensure that residents' health is monitored regularly and any potential issues are identified early.